 In Ace Attorney Investigations, Manfred Von Karma calls Byrne Faraday incompetent as a prosecutor before and after finding out that he's been murdered.
 In the sequel, Manosuke Naito insults his dead fellow bodyguard Gai Tojiro in the first case, and everyone else is horrified.
 Naito also turns out to be Tojiro's murderer.

 From Justice for All, we have Dr. Turner Grey, who, a few years ago, lost a large number of patients at his hospital, and blamed nurse Mimi Miney over it.
-The same night, Mimi was killed in a car accident (or rather, Ini; Mimi underwent facial reconstruction surgery and took on a new life impersonating Ini).
+The same night, Mimi was killed in a car accident (or rather, her sister Ini was; Mimi underwent facial reconstruction surgery and took on a new life impersonating Ini).
 Turner doesn't think any higher of Mimi despite her death and seeks out spirit channeling so he can force Mimi's soul to confess to her misdeeds.
 Unfortunately for him, he's murdered shortly thereafter by Mimi herself.

 Resident Evil 6 features two examples in regards to the late Albert Wesker: